background

 Since overhead cannot be attributed to one specific revenue-producing business activity, the term is often used interchangeably with the term “indirect expenses”.

-By quantifying the dollar value of a company’s overhead – i.e. how much it costs a business to stay open and operate – management can determine how many units it needs to sell in order to break even, as well as how much must be sold in order to meet its profit targets.
+By quantifying the dollar value of a company’s overhead – i.e. how much it costs a business to stay open and operate – management can determine how many units it needs to sell to break even, as well as how much must be sold to meet its profit targets.

 The process of calculating a company’s overhead consists of three steps: